AppliedConsciousnessLab/ACL/STRUCTURE.md

 - Why the research exists
 - How the materials should be interpreted
 - Where the broader ACL ecosystem can be found
+- The core ACL framework and regulatory architecture

 This file is intended for first-time readers, researchers, collaborators, and institutions evaluating the work.

 ---